Utk0201/chat-engine/README.md

 ## Note:

-In case of login with facebook
+In case of login with facebook the account settings might not allow for auth.
+In those cases, try login with google.